 We’ve partnered with BizCover to bring you a range of business insurance policies to help you compare them side by side.

-What is business insurance and what types are available in the ACT?
+What types of business insurance are available in the ACT?

-Business insurance policies are designed to more closely cover unexpected circumstances which may affect businesses and could otherwise leave them out of pocket.
-It’s important to understand the differences between the array of business insurance policies available in the ACT and Australia, which offer cover in diverse areas (subject to insurer qualification criteria).
+It’s important to understand the differences between the array of business insurance policies available in Australia, which offer cover in diverse areas (subject to insurer qualification criteria).
 These include:

 Public liability insurance